Common Headaches And Migraines | How A Neuro-Optometrist Can Help

 How Can I Tell If My Headache Is Vision-Related?

-The only way to properly determine whether vision is at the root of a common headache or migraine is to have our doctors assess your condition with a complete functional vision evaluation.
+The only way to properly determine whether vision is at the root of a common headache or migraine is to have assess your condition with a complete functional vision evaluation.
 Patients who suffer from headaches and seek our treatment are usually experiencing one or more of the following symptoms:

 - Stabbing or dull pain around the eyes